IoTStateFuzzer/IoTLogicAIDA/README.md

 ## Learning Model
-First, run `IoTLogicAIDA.java` in the `Learner` directory to start LearnLib.
+First, run `IoTStateFuzzer.java` in the `Learner` directory to start LearnLib.
 Then, run `learn_model_main` in the `learn.py` module to start the learning process.
 This function will first learn the *Base Model* and then proceed to learn the *State Fuzzing Model*.
 The learned results will be saved in the `Learner/result` directory.

 ## Differential Analysis